florianv/swap/README.md

 to retrieve multiple quotes at once, while simulating this behavior for those who don't support it by using Guzzle's parallel HTTP requests.

+> If you want to use this library with Symfony2, you can install [FlorianvSwapBundle] (https://github.com/florianv/FlorianvSwapBundle).

 ## Installation

 The recommended way to install Swap is via [Composer](https://getcomposer.org).